Graphic abortion display on Campus: Why they’re here and what students think about it

 We asked some fellow ospreys to discuss their opinion on abortion and what they think about the graphic images on campus.

-Madison O’toole, a Biology Senior is pro-choice and believes“While they are technically not breaking any free speech laws, it’s one of the lest effective ways I’ve ever seen anyone communicate very strong opinions on topics like abortion.
-They were also using false photos at some point”.
+Madison O’toole, a Biology Senior is pro-choice and believes“While they are technically not breaking any free speech laws, it’s one of the least effective ways I’ve ever seen anyone communicate very strong opinions on topics like abortion.
+They were also using false photos at some point.”

 “These pictures here are a little off and I don’t think they should have something like this just blatantly out on campus,” said Jarek Hickman, a Computer Science Senior.